Lanzz-18/SmartCampus/README.md

 ```
 2) Open NetBeans → File → Open Project → navigate to the cloned folder → select it (the folder containing pom.xml)
 3) If you see a double folder like SmartCampus-main/SmartCampus-main, choose the inner one that contains pom.xml
-4) Right-click the project → Clean and Build
+4) Right-click the project → Clean and Build (Make sure Tomcat is setup properly)
 5) Right-click the project → Run
 6) Tomcat starts and the API will be available at:
 `http://localhost:8080/SmartCampus/api/v1/`